mochi-hpc/mochi-doc/docs/source/yokan/01_init.rst

 .. literalinclude:: ../../../code/yokan/01_init/bedrock.json
    :language: json

-We can now give it to Bedrock as follows.
+We can now give this config file to Bedrock as follows.

 .. code-block:: console